Adiiii02/Sec-Edgar-10K/README.md

 | BART-Large-CNN   | Pre-trained language model used for text summarization tasks.                                       |
 | Matplotlib       | Python plotting library used to create visualizations, such as the pie chart for sentiment analysis.|

----

-You can integrate this table into your README file.
-Let me know if you need further assistance!

 ## Installation